GMiS Frequently Asked Questions

 Yes.
 Upon submission of your COMPLETE scholarship application you will automatically receive a response generated by the GMiS Scholars Portal indicating that your application is received.
 Remember, that if you uploaded place holder documents, you must upload with the correct documents before submitting.

 Yes.
-Great Minds in STEM™ will also send a general press release to all scholarship applicants by mid-August.
+Great Minds in STEM™ will also send a general press release to all scholarship applicants by mid-September.

 Yes.
 Applicants who are not selected as a GMis Scholar will not be notified.
-The list of scholarship recipients will be posted on the GMiS website no earlier than mid-August.
+The list of scholarship recipients will be posted on the GMiS website no earlier than mid-September.

 Support to GMiS Conference